 Pete is the sort of person, who happily, and expediently, goes out of his way to help others.
 Our neighbors lovingly make fun of him for not judging others unless they are unkind or abusive.
 He is kind, generous, loving, loyal, intelligent, compassionate, thoughtful and ever so humble.

-I knew he would be a devoted and loving father and never expected the degree of adoration he would demonstrate towards our child and what excellent instincts he has with regards to child rearing.
+I knew he would be a devoted and loving father and never expected the degree of adoration he would demonstrate in child rearing and what excellent instincts he has regarding child development and nurturance.
 For example, it is important to him to be honest with our children even if being truthful takes more work.
 I love to hear Cordelia giggle when Pete becomes the voice of her favorite stuffed animal.
 I can't wait to hear the sound of two tiny gigglers.

 In our house hangs a birthday card to Kate from her beloved uncle and aunt.
 Quoting a famous poem they wrote: "She prayeth best who loveth best/ All things both great and small.”